The Ultimate Guide to Year-End Giving

 9. Define Your Audience & Segment

 The key to a successful year-end campaign is to send the right message to the right people at the right time.
-But your potential donors aren’t all the same, so you need to do a little bit of work to figure out who they are and what kind of message they need to hear.
+But your potential donors aren’t all the same!

 The next step is to segment your audience into groups, then tailor your message based on what you believe will resonate best with each group.

-RFM means thinking about how recently your donors have contributed, how often they contribute and at what level.
+Bedlington suggests segmenting based on donor type using the “recency, frequency and monetary” (RFM) model.
+This means thinking about how recently your donors have contributed, how often they contribute and at what level.

 “I’d recommend segmenting your list into new, monthly, mid-level, active and lapsed donors,” she says.
 “You can have up to six segments and maybe even more if you have a really diverse donor community.
 The more personal the message, the better the response.”